 Cases with ground sinking where tree was removed aren’t common, but when they occur, the right precautious measures should be put into consideration.
 You can’t truly tell the cause of the sinking ground, and that’s exactly the reason you’re advised to shun away from trying DIY approaches to assess and amend the situation.

 It would be safer to hire a specialist soon after you discover the first signs of the ground sinking.
-That way, you will have any problem assessed early in advance and the right precautious methods put into work for a safer living space.
+That way, you will have any problem assessed early in advance and the right methods put into work for a safer living space.
+The longer you let the problem sit in your yard, the worse it can get.
+Not to mention, it can be dangerous if you have guests, children, or pets.

 You should always hire the pros.
 Contact a local pro tree service company to get the job done right the first time!